STUDY

 He said that he wrote a letter.

-The pronoun of the reported speech is changed according to the pronoun (subject or object) of the reporting verb.
+The pronouns in the reported speech are generally changed according to the pronouns in the reporting verb.

-There are four easy rules for changing pronouns indirect speech, as follows:
+There rules for changing pronouns in indirect speech are as follows:

 Examples: